ioenotes/ioenotes/content/english/syllabus/civil/year1-part2/engineering-mathematics-ii-sh-151.md

 4.1 Definition of Laplace transform, condition for existence, Laplace transforms of some elementary functions, properties of Laplace transform, shifting and change of scale properties
 4.2 Inverse Laplace transform, uniqueness of inverse Laplace transform, properties of inverse Laplace transform
-4.3 Laplace transform of derivatives and integral, multiplication and division by t^n, the convolution theorem
+4.3 Laplace transform of derivatives and integral, multiplication by tn and division by t, the convolution theorem
 4.4 Laplace transform of Heaviside's unit function, Dirac-delta function and periodic functions
 4.5 Application of Laplace transform to ordinary differential equations